 How will Powerwall effect the grid?

-Many home owners would prefer to go off grid and generate their own power if they had technology that was totally reliable as an all year round power supply.
+Many homeowners would prefer to go off-grid and generate their power if they had technology that was reliable as an all year round power supply.

 What is the payback time for the Powerwall?

-Every home has different power needs so its not easy to calculate payback times.
-If you use all the power you generate from your solar panels without exporting any back to the grid and then having to buy it back the payback time will be less.
+Every home has different power needs, so it's not easy to calculate payback times.
+If you use all the power you generate from your solar panels without exporting any back to the grid and then having to repurchase it the payback time will be less.